b-gonzalez/Fluent-VBA/README.md

 # Documentation tests

 The mTests module has a DocumentationTests sub that contains several dozen tests.
-These tests document the various objects and methods in the API.
+These tests document the various objects and methods in the API by using them in the tests.

 # Additional tests